Reviving Highland Heritage and Shieling Traditions

 ~ For the regeneration of land and people ~

 We envision a Scotland where communities thrive as active stewards of the land, deeply rooted in Scottish and Gaelic culture and heritage.
-Through the revival of traditional skills, sustainable practices, and the Shieling way of life, we aim to nurture biodiversity, restore wild spaces, and celebrate a sense of
+Through the revival of traditional skills, sustainable practices, and the Shieling way of life, we aim to nurture biodiversity, restore Highland culture, and celebrate a sense of

 dùthchas — belonging and reciprocity with the land.

-By establishing The Shieling Collective as a vibrant hub for cultural revival, practical learning, and community wellbeing, we provide immersive experiences, training, and gatherings that empower individuals to regenerate the land, foster connection, and reclaim a profound sense of identity, ensuring a sustainable and resilient future for Scotland.
+By establishing The Shieling Collective as a Cultural hub for the restoration of Scottish culture, practical learning, and community wellbeing, we provide immersive experiences, training, and events that empower individuals to regenerate the land, foster a connection with their heritage, and reclaim a profound sense of identity, ensuring a sustainable and resilient future for Scotland.

-We seek to breathe life back into these land-based lifeways, and offer accessible pathways to more healthy, empowered ways of living for those who participate in our programs.
+We seek to breathe life back into these traditional folkways, and offer accessible pathways to more healthy, empowered ways of living for those who participate in our programs.

 Upcoming events